Zernach/Airline-Price-Predictions/README.md

 # Files in This Repo
 File/Directory | Description
 --- | ---
-`Assets` | `Directory` — Includes the .joblib file, which is the trained and compressed machine learning algorithm that's used to generate pricing predictions — and all of the individual images that are displayed in the web app.
+`Assets` | `Directory` — Includes the .joblib file and all of the individual images that are displayed in the web app.
+The .joblib file is the trained and compressed machine learning algorithm that's used to generate pricing predictions.
 `Pages` | `Directory` — Contains files with the code that's rendered when the user visits different pages on the web app: front page (index.py), live predictions (predictions.py), and modeling process (process.py).
 `Pipfile` & `Pipfile.lock` | See above section, "Dependencies," for more information.
 `Procfile` | Declares the web app's server.
 [Gunicorn](https://gunicorn.org/) is a pure-Python HTTP server for WSGI applications.
 It allows you to run any Python application concurrently by running multiple Python processes within a single dyno.
 It provides a perfect balance of performance, flexibility, and configuration simplicity when deploying a web app to somewhere [Heroku](https://devcenter.heroku.com/articles/procfile).